Alternative delivery locations

 - Customers no longer need to provide their User ID.

 - Customers who have not yet registered for PickPost or My Post 24 will be registered automatically and can use the service immediately.

-To pick up the deposited consignment, they just need to show ID at a PickPost service point.
+To collect the deposited consignment, they just need to show ID and the consignment number at an access point offering the PickPost service.
 The customer receives a QR code so they can check out their consignment themselves at a My Post 24 terminal.